openai/universe-starter-agent/README.md

 Generally speaking, environments that are most affected by lag are games that place a lot of emphasis on reaction time.
-For example, this agent is able to solve Universe Pong (`gym-core.PongDeterministic-v3`) in under 2 hours when both the agent and the environment are co-located on the cloud, but this agent had difficulty solving Universe Pong when the environment was on the cloud while the agent was not.
+For example, this agent is able to solve VNC Pong (`gym-core.PongDeterministic-v3`) in under 2 hours when both the agent and the environment are co-located on the cloud, but this agent had difficulty solving VNC Pong when the environment was on the cloud while the agent was not.
 This issue affects environments that place great emphasis on reaction time.